 Include in LOAD FOLLOWING template:

-3.5 Changes to Dedicated Resources
+3.5 Changes to Dedicated Resources(XX/XX/XX Version)

-3.5.1 Specified Resource Additions to Meet Above-RHWM Load
+3.5.1 Specified Resource Additions to Meet Above-CHWM Load

-By written notice to BPA, «Customer Name» may elect to add Specified Resources to section 2 of Exhibit A to meet any obligation «Customer Name» may have in Exhibit C to serve its Above-RHWM Load with Dedicated Resources.
-Subject to the following:
+With written notice to BPA by July 31 of a Forecast Year, «Customer Name» may elect to add Specified Resources to section 2 of Exhibit A, with amounts effective at the start of the upcoming Rate Period, to meet any obligation «Customer Name» may have in Exhibit C to serve its Above-CHWM Load with Dedicated Resources.

-3.5.1.1 By any Notice Deadline, «Customer Name» may elect to add a Specified Resource to section 2 of Exhibit A with amounts effective at the start of the corresponding Purchase Period.
-The following applies for such Specified Resources:

-(1) «Customer Name» shall determine amounts for such Specified Resources in accordance with section 3.3.1.2.

-(2) «Customer Name» may elect to reshape such Specified Resources in accordance with section 3.4.3 or may elect to purchase DFS from BPA to support such Specified Resources.

-3.5.1.2 After any Notice Deadline, and if «Customer Name» notifies BPA of its election in writing by October 31 of a Rate Case Year, then «Customer Name» may add Specified Resources to section 2 of Exhibit A with amounts effective at the start of the upcoming Rate Period.
 The following apply for such Specified Resources:

-(1) «Customer Name» shall determine amounts for such Specified Resources in accordance with section 3.3.1.2.
+(1) Amounts for such Specified Resources shall be determined in accordance with section 3.3.1.2.

-(2) The shape of such resources shall either be in the shape selected in section 3.1.1 of Exhibit A for any Unspecified Resource Amounts for the applicable Purchase Period, or «Customer Name» may purchase DFS from BPA to support the Specified Resource pursuant to section 2.2 of Exhibit D.
+(2) «Customer Name» may elect to reshape such Specified Resources in accordance with section 3.4.3, or may elect to purchase RSS from BPA to support such Specified Resources.

-3.5.1.3 BPA shall revise Exhibit A consistent with «Customer Name»’s
+BPA shall revise Exhibit A consistent with «Customer Name»’s

-elections by March 31 following «Customer Name»’s elections under sections 3.5.1.1 or 3.5.1.2.
+elections by March 31 following «Customer Name»’s elections under

+this section 3.5.1.

 END LOAD FOLLOWING template.